jubatus/jubakit/doc/source/guide/jubamodel.rst

 .. option:: -f, --no-validate

    When loading model files in ``binary`` format, ``jubamodel`` validates the model data structure (including CRC32 checksum).
-   When this option is specified, these validation will be disabled.
+   When this option is specified, the validation will be disabled.

 .. option:: -F, --fix-header